-ANTH 421-(3-6) Ethnographic Field Methods A project-based seminar in which students will actualize field methods in ethnographic research, in addition to closely examining questions of ethical research and community participation in ethnographic research.
+Prerequisites: 60 credit hours or permission of the instructor Recommended: ANTH 102-3 ANTH 421-(3-6) Ethnographic Field Methods A project-based seminar in which students will actualize field methods in ethnographic research, in addition to closely examining questions of ethical research and community participation in ethnographic research.
 This course consists of at least three weeks of classroom instruction in a field location and will emphasize the actualization of conventional ethnographic methods and procedures in an actual field setting.
 Students will be expected to participate in a larger field project and to gain direct experience in field methods while being sensitized to the requirements of ethical research and community involvement in ethnography.

-Prerequisites: ANTH 101-3, ANTH 210-3
+Prerequisites: 60 credit hours or permission of the instructor Recommended: ANTH 102-3 or ANTH 213-3